clickstorm/cs_seo/Documentation/Configuration/Tracking/Index.rst

    Data type
          :ref:`t3tsref:data-type-string`
    Description
          If set (e.g. 'GTM-XXXXXXXX'), the Google Tag Manager is enabled.
-Check your TypoScript bodyTag and bodyTagCObject configuration.
+Furthermore Google Tag Manager requires an additional fallback for clients who disabled JS
+         - `Google Tag Manager Quickstart <https://developers.google.com/tag-manager/quickstart/>`_ .
+Therefore
+         cs_seo offers an extra TypoScript file which you can include (like here :ref:`admin-installation`) or copy and modify. **!If you include the TS file check your body tag afterwards!**

 .. _tracking.piwik: